Tracking variants of the novel coronavirus in Canada

 As COVID-19 continues to spread, several more contagious variants of the novel coronavirus are spreading across Canada.

-There are currently three variants of concern (VOCs) that have been identified and are being tracked by provincial health authorities and the Public Health Agency of Canada: B.1.1.7, B.1.351, and P.1.
+There are currently four variants of concern (VOCs) that have been identified and are being tracked by provincial health authorities and the Public Health Agency of Canada: B.1.1.7, B.1.351, P.1. and B.1.617.

-In addition to these three variants, the provinces of British Columbia, Quebec, Ontario and Alberta have identified cases of either the B.1.525 variant and B.1.617 which aren't currently reflected in our data.
-The Public Health Agency of Canada have not designated these variants as VOCs
+In addition to these four variants, some provinces have identified cases of other variants of interest not currently reflected in our data.
+Updates may be made if the Public Health Agency of Canada designates new variants of concern.

 CTVNews.ca’s variant tracker is keeping a daily count of these VOCs, with a provincial breakdown by variant that you can see in the above tables.